-In the pool of numerous international treaties, legal acts, strategic documents and the like, which are or may be legally binding, we limit ourselves to only the five central documents.
+In the pool of numerous international treaties, legal acts, strategic documents and the like, which are or may be legally binding, we limit ourselves to main central documents, which have the legal and legitimate value in Europe.
 These are:

-1. The Optional Protocol to the UN Convention on the Rights of the Child on the sale of children, child prostitution and child pornography (United Nations),39 which extends the measures that States Parties should undertake in order to guarantee the protection of children from any form of sexual abuse and exploitation.
-It provides minimum legal standards, investigative assistance and international cooperation, adopt measures to protect the rights and interests of child victims, adopting relevant policies and programmes, and establishes monitoring mechanisms (providing comprehensive information on implementation).
+- 1. The Optional Protocol to the UN Convention on the Rights of the Child on the sale of children, child prostitution and child pornography (United Nations), which extends the measures that States Parties should undertake in order to guarantee the protection of children from any form of sexual abuse and exploitation.
+It provides minimum legal standards, investigative assistance and international cooperation, adopt measures to protect the rights and interests of child victims, adopting relevant policies and programmes, and establishes monitoring mechanisms (providing comprehensive information on implementation). - 2.
+The Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour, No. 182 (UN Specialized agency, International Labour Organization): which recognizes the worst forms of child labour include the use, procuring or offering of a child for forced prostitution, for the production of sexual explicit material (pornography) or for sexual (pornographic) performances.
+It provides possibilities to eliminate these forms of child labour and mechanisms for monitoring. - 3.
+Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse, No. 201 (Council of Europe): as the first instrument to establish the various forms of sexual abuse of children as criminal offences, outlines preventive measures, monitoring measures for offenders, establishes programmes to support victims and encourages reporting mechanisms, international cooperation etc. It highlights also the importance of education about information and communication technologies,